Jess Wade: Public engagement

 Wade serves on the IOP London and South East Committee, the IOP Women in Physics Committee and the Juno transparency and opportunity committee at Imperial.
 She cites her influences as Sharmadean Reid, Lesley Cohen, Jenny Nelson and Angela Saini, particularly her book Inferior.
 Her outreach work has been covered by NPR, the BBC, Sky News, HuffPost, ABC News, Physics World, El País, CNN, Nature, New Scientist, and The Guardian.

 Wade was interviewed as part of TEDx London Women, held on 1 December 2018.
-With Ben Britton and Christopher Jackson, she co-authored The reward and risk of social media for academics in the journal Nature Reviews Chemistry.
+With Ben Britton and Christopher Jackson, she co-authored "The reward and risk of social media for academics" in the journal Nature Reviews Chemistry.
+In May 2025, Wade was a guest panellist on the BBC Radio 4 programme In Our Time, in an episode discussing the physicist Lise Meitner.